 The majority of the mountain biking that we will do on this team falls into the “cross-country” category (which is sometimes abbreviated as “XC”).
-For most riders a “hardtail” mountain bike will be recommended.
-Hardtail is the name given to a solid/rigid bike frame that has a suspension fork between the bike frame and the front wheel.
-Here’s a nice example…
+For most riders a hardtail mountain bike will be recommended.
+“Hardtail” is the name given to a solid/rigid bike frame that has a suspension fork for the front wheel.
+Here’s an example…

-…as opposed to a full-suspension mountain bike where there is also suspension built into the frame, that is activated by the rear wheel.
+…as opposed to a full-suspension mountain bike where there is also suspension or “shocks” built into the frame for the rear wheel as well.